kitextech/kitextech.github.io/index.md

 <div style="height: 50px;"></div>

 ## Power your gear
-Connect the Wind Catcher wind turbine to a Solar Power input plug on your portable generator and start charging the battery bank.
+Connect Wind Catcher to a power input port on your portable generator and start charging the battery bank.
 The portable generator can power or charge your gear!
+Wind Catcher is compatible with most portable generators - [see compatability here](/portable-power-station-compatibility/).

 ![Energy Scale](/graphics/HowToUse.png)